Revenues, welfare and customer services privacy notice

 Experian will be used to verify that the liable party's name, bank account and address match.
 This is not a credit check and will not place any markers on individuals' credit files.

 Information from all rebate payments made and application submissions will be retained until 31 March 2023.

 How do we keep this information secure?

-Information which is held electronically is either held in files that are held on the council's servers or dedicated databases, or alternatively are cloud hosted over secure connections and sites that meet the ISO27001.
+The information which is held electronically is either held in files that are held on the council's servers or dedicated databases or alternatively are cloud-hosted over secure connections and sites that meet the ISO27001.
 These systems are password protected and only accessible to people who need access to them.

 Mobile devices are password protected and centrally managed.

 When do computers make any decisions about you?